-We sincerely appreciate your participation in the Housatonic Council “Buy a Brick” fund raiser.
-All proceeds will benefit your Housatonic Council and the Camp Strang with ongoing maintenance and capital improvement.
+All proceeds will benefit the program delivery of the Housatonic Council and Camp Strang with ongoing maintenance and capital improvement.

 Your engraved brick(s) will be a long term display of your personal commitment to Housatonic Council Scouting, Camp Strang, Boy Scout values and all the volunteers that make Boy Scouts of America a great organization and family.

 Currently all purchased bricks will be placed at the Edmund D. Strang Scout Reservation for all to see.